menezmethod/ref_pg/PATCH_NOTES.md

    - Added default CORS_ALLOW_ORIGIN environment variable in the entrypoint script
    - Updated envsubst command to include the CORS variable in substitution
    - Fixed the "unknown cors_allow_origin variable" error that was preventing the container from starting

+2. **PostgREST Connection Improvements**
+   - Enhanced the PostgREST entrypoint script with robust database connection logic
+   - Added better parsing of connection URI to extract host and port
+   - Increased timeout values and wait duration for database connections
+   - Improved error handling and logging for better diagnostics
+   - Added fallback connection attempts when initial connection fails
+   - Fixed issue with PostgREST continuously restarting in Coolify environment

 ## Version 1.1.4 - 2025-03-09